-If your employees feel ill, have a fever or a cough, encourage them to stay home.
+If your employees feel ill or have a fever or a cough, encourage them to stay home.
 If possible, request that they take a COVID-19 test if they are showing symptoms.
 When working in the hospitality industry, it is better to be safe than sorry.
-Do not put pressure on your team to show up for work if they are ill as this can only spread from employee to employee as well as give customers a negative experience.
+Do not put pressure on your team to show up for work if they are ill, as this can only spread from employee to employee as well as give customers a negative experience.

 - Avoid direct contact

 When a customer comes to pick up their food, whether in the restaurant or via curbside pickup in their car, encourage your team not to directly pass them their food or beverages.
 If possible, place the food on a tray from which the customer collects it.
 Wear gloves and remember to sanitize as frequently as possible.

 During this time, many businesses are offering extra services and have individual practices on how customers should stay safe.
 Put clear signs out for customers so that they understand your services available (takeout, curbside pick), how to pick up food, and your current hours of operation.
 This way, your team is not approached often with questions.